ISHLT 46th Annual Meeting & Scientific Sessions

 5. Funding

 • Is the presenting author an employee or owner of a company whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients?
 (Yes/No).
-If yes, identify the healthcare company.
+If yes, identify the company.

 6. Abstract

 In this step, the body of the late-breaking abstract (Purpose, Methods, and Endpoints) and any tables or images are entered.
 Follow the links on the site to enter each element.
-Remember, a table or image removes 320 characters from the limit.

 7. Payment